-How do you create a Facebook page for your dental private practice that will convince people to book an appointment with you?
+How do you create a Facebook page for your dental private practice that will convince people to book an appointment with you?d

 Maintaining a Facebook page is challenging for dentists whose hands are already full from managing their dental office.
 Do you have an inactive Facebook page?
 Is your Facebook page lacking foot traffic?
-Here I will go over ten essential tips that you can apply right now to help grow your dental Facebook page.
-We will also go over the best dental facebook pages, what they are doing right. and what you can learn from them.
+Here I will go over ten fundamental tips that you can apply right now to help grow your dental Facebook page.
+We will also go over the best dental Facebook pages, what they are doing right, and what you can learn from them.